sprtus/spflash/README.md

 * `sp-register-publishing`: Add registration for the `Publishing` namespace
 * `sp-register-taxonomy`: Add registration for the `Taxonomy` namespace

----

-## Extension Settings
+## Settings

-You may alter the following settings in order to define your preferred master page, page layout, and web part directories.
+You may alter the following [configuration settings](https://code.visualstudio.com/docs/getstarted/settings) in order to define your preferred master page, page layout, and web part directories.
 SPFlash checks for the existence of each directory in the current workspace in order, using the first found directory as the default location for new files.
 Default values are shown below.

 * `spflash.preferredMasterDirs`: `["_catalogs/masterpage", "src/master"]`
 * `spflash.preferredLayoutDirs`: `["_catalogs/masterpage", "src/layout"]`
 * `spflash.preferredWebpartDirs`: `["_catalogs/wp", "src/wp"]`

----

 ## Development